 Acid-alkaline balance – briefly

-This article refers to the books and methods of Dr. Stephen Domenig MD, “The Alkaline Cure“, and Dr. Eva-Maria Kraske MD, “The Acid-Alkaline Balance“.
+This idea refers to the books and methods of Dr. Stephen Domenig MD, “The Alkaline Cure“, and Dr. Eva-Maria Kraske MD, “The Acid-Alkaline Balance“.
 Dr. Kraske’s book is available in German, French, and Spanish, but not in English.
 An acid-alkaline balance is not a new idea, although the connection to food is controversial.
 Dr. William Howard Hay also wrote about an acid-alkaline balance in his book, “A New Health Era“, published in 1935.
 If you are looking for fast practical advice only, read this section only.
 If you are looking for an explanation and the scientific details, read the rest of this article.
 These doctors write that:

 - Some foods are acid-forming in the body, reducing the pH of the blood, tissues, and organs very slightly, depending mostly on the protein, phosphorous, chloride, or refined sugar content of the food.

 - Some foods are alkaline-forming, increasing the pH of the blood, tissues, and organs very slightly, depending mostly on the mineral content of the food, such as magnesium, potassium, calcium, and sodium.

-- Healthy digestion depends on eating sixty to ninety percent alkaline-forming foods and ten to forty percent acid-forming foods, measured by portions, depending on the specific person and biochemical individuality.
+- Healthy digestion depends on eating sixty to ninety percent alkaline-forming foods and ten to forty percent acid-forming foods, measured by portions, depending on the specific person, their health and goals, and biochemical individuality.
 Dr. Domenig recommends a mix of two to one (2:1) of alkaline-forming foods to acid-forming foods.
-Again, the optimal proportion is variable.
+Again, the optimal proportion is variable and individual.

 It is not always intuitive which foods are acid-forming and which are alkaline-forming.
-For example, lemons have a sour, acidic taste, but due to their alkaline mineral content they are alkaline-forming after they pass through your stomach due to their mineral content.
-Again, the factors that make a specific food acid-forming are the refined sugar, starch, or protein content.
-Most starch, even so-called “slow carbohydrate”, such as wheat bread and pasta, is similar to refined sugar, causing a slight acidification of the blood and body.
+For example, lemons have a sour, acidic taste, but due to their alkaline mineral content they are alkaline-forming after they pass through your stomach.
+Most starch, even so-called “slow carbohydrate”, such as wheat bread, pasta, and rice is similar to refined sugar, causing a slight acidification of the blood and body.
 Meat, fish, and eggs all form acids.
 Most fruits and vegetables are alkaline-forming.